Perception seeing

 Ashes, dust and snow

-My work with handmade paper and dimensionality provides moments in time where imagination, discovery and exploration of materials expands into form.
-Observing negative space is like a breath of fresh air for the mind, letting go of control while listening to what wants to emerge.
-Seeing an unspoken word, space between us and them, preened mating doves on a branch — reminds me time is fleeting.
-That art and life are interwoven into the fabric of creative process.
+My work with handmade paper and dimensionality offers moments suspended in time, where imagination, discovery, and the quiet exploration of materials seamlessly expand into tangible form.
+Observing negative space feels like a gentle breath of fresh air for the mind, encouraging a release of control and an attentive listening to what quietly wishes to emerge.
+The sight of an unspoken word, the elusive space between us and them, or the tender image of preened mating doves on a branch — all gently remind me that time is ever fleeting.
+This awareness reinforces how art and life are intricately interwoven into the very fabric of the creative process.

-Working with paper and sculpture has varied from light fixtures to stone carving to ethereal mixed-media sculpture.
-The concepts of merging of art and life guides me to form a relationship with materials that captures my imagination.
-My work attempts to translate the inspiration that emerges from living alongside wild landscapes integrating concepts of the ethereal journey, motherhood, vacancy, loss, renewal and how emotional responses can evoke beauty.
+My journey with paper and sculpture has ranged widely, encompassing everything from delicate light fixtures to commanding stone carvings and ethereal mixed-media sculptures.
+The guiding concept of merging art and life continually shapes my relationship with materials, compelling me to engage deeply with whatever captures my imagination.
+My work strives to translate the inspiration that arises from living in close harmony with wild landscapes, weaving together themes of the ethereal journey, motherhood, vacancy, loss, renewal, and the ways emotional responses can evoke an understated, profound beauty.

-The materials I converse with include rattan, handmade paper made with Broussonetia Payrifera (mulberry), Daphne sikokiana (gampi), and Edgeworthia chrysantha (mitsumata), cast flax and cellulose-based roving.
-Sometimes the work is embellished with mono-prints or infused with indigo, sumi ink, and handmade plant-based inks and stains.
+The materials that speak to me include rattan, handmade papers crafted from Broussonetia Payrifera (mulberry), Daphne sikokiana (gampi), and Edgeworthia chrysantha (mitsumata), along with cast flax and cellulose-based roving.
+Occasionally, pieces are further enriched with delicate mono-prints or subtly infused with indigo, sumi ink, and an array of handmade plant-based inks and stains, enhancing their evocative depth and texture.

-I’m a member of Surface Design Association, Fiber Art Now and the New Mexico Women in the Arts.
+I’m a member of Surface Design Association, Fiber Art Now, IAPMA and the New Mexico Women in the Arts.